HoPE: Hybrid of Position Embedding for Long Context Vision-Language Models: HoPE: Hybrid of Position Embedding for Long Context VLMs

 This shows that our HFA strategy, by setting the lowest frequencies to zero, dominates any other choice of temporal frequencies and provides a stronger guarantee for preserving the semantic preference property under long-context scenarios, as in Theorem~\ref{theorem:hybrid_frequency}.

-\begin{theorem} For multimodal position embeddings with dimensions allocated across temporal (\(i_t\)), and spatial dimensions (\(i_x,i_y\)), setting \(\theta_i = 0\) for all temporal dimensions \(i \in i_t\) maximizes the semantic preference guarantee in Definition~\ref{def:semantic_pref} compared to any alternative frequency allocation strategy, particularly for extended context lengths. \end{theorem}
+\begin{theorem} For multimodal position embeddings with dimensions allocated across temporal (\(i_t\)), and spatial components (\(i_x,i_y\)), setting \(\theta_i = 0\) for all temporal dimensions \(i \in i_t\) maximizes the semantic preference guarantee in Definition~\ref{def:semantic_pref}, compared to any alternative frequency allocation strategy, particularly under extended context lengths. \end{theorem}